opf/openproject/help/user-guide/wiki/more-wiki-functions.md

 The page is now locked and cannot be edited by any other user.

-To unlock a wiki page and make it possible to edit it again for users, select the **Unlock** item under the **More** button on top of a wiki page.
+To unlock a wiki page and make it possible for users to edit it again, select the **Unlock** item under the **More** button on top of a wiki page.

 ![unlock-wiki](unlock-wiki.png)